 Our staff!
 Our programs!
 Our commitment to safety!

-Any minor issued a driver’s education permit (the permit for minors 15 years up to 15/6 months) on or after 04/23/2007, must complete behind-the-wheel training prior to applying for their driver’s license.
+Any minor issued a driver’s education permit (the permit for minors 15 years up to 15/6 months) on or after 04/23/2007 must complete behind-the-wheel training prior to applying for their driver’s license.
 They may complete one of the following:

-Any minor issued a drivers permit at 15 years and 6 months and older who has completed the 30 hour classroom portion to obtain an instruction permit must complete one of the following:
+Any minor issued a driver's permit at 15 years and 6 months and older who has completed the 30-hour classroom portion to obtain an instruction permit must complete one of the following:

-We’re not able to allow parents to ride along because of insurance regulations and company policy.
+We cannot allow parents to ride along because of insurance regulations and company policy.

-The individual must be of age 15 years – 15 years and 6 months.
-The permit is valid for 3 years after issuance.
-You must have: – A completed Affidavit of Liability Guardianship (DR2460).
+The individual must be of age 15 years – 15 years and six months.
+The permit is valid for three years after issuance.
+You must have the following:

 The 30-hour class is broken down into four individual days.
 The days are Defensive Driving, Traffic Law, Basic and Advanced Maneuvers, and Understanding Your Vehicle.

 Each day stands alone, so a student can take them in ANY order they like.
-The days can be taken together over two weekends during the school year, or over a school break (like Spring Break).
+The days can be taken together over two weekends during the school year or over a school break (like Spring Break).
 They can be taken over four consecutive days.
 A student can even spread the class out over six months, but it must be completed within six months.